kestra-io/docs/blogs/2022-02-22-leroy-merlin-usage-kestra.md

 From the Leroy Merlin manager, the true revolution is:

 > Kestra is the first tool that allowed us to develop without installation, use your browser and start to build a true business use case within few hours.
 Since the learning curve is easy, you can easily onboard new teammates due to its descriptive language.
 And, moreover, it handles all parts of the data pipeline: the transport, load, transform, data modeling, data quality and monitoring of all our data pipeline.
-Since the tool offers strong role-based access and security on the Enterprise Edition, we are safe to share IR in Software as a Service to all applications allowing us to also embrace the Data Mesh pattern.
+Since the tool offers strong role-based access and security on the Enterprise Edition, we are safe to share it in Software as a Service to all applications allowing us to also embrace the Data Mesh pattern.